ppapadeas/areweradicalyet.org/README.md

-# arewereorganizedyet.com
+# areweradicalyet.org
-are we reorganized yet?
+are we radical yet?

 # Licence